microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 ### Diagnostics

-- Check availability-based diagnostics for each flag, including recursing through DeclRefs and their initializers.
+- Check availability-based diagnostics for each flag, including recursing through DeclRefs, DeclExprRefs, and their initializers.
   - Check both DXR entry scenarios and non-library RayQuery scenarios.
+- Check that any RayQuery object with the `RayFlag::ForceOMM2State` flag in its first template argument also has an accompanying `RAYQUERY_FLAG::RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS` flag.
 - Check diagnostics for subobject, and lack of diagnostics for non-library target, where subobjects are ignored.
-- Check diagnostics for constant flag values used without the explicit spelling of the new flags (like using `0x400`) in each applicable scenario.
-- Check diagnostics for constant flag scenarios with unknown bits set.
+- Test the custom HLSL availability attribute, that it correctly locates values declared in unintuitive ways, through function calls, namespaces, etc.

 ### Validation

 - Check constant flag validation for shader models 6.9 and for an earlier shader model, for each applicable intrinsic.
-  - Also check validation for when unknown flag bits are set.
 - Check subobject flag validation for a shader model less than 6.9.
   - Compile with the flag to 6.9 and change the target for manual assembly.
+- Check that any RayQuery object with the `RayFlag::ForceOMM2State` flag in its first template argument also has an accompanying `RAYQUERY_FLAG::RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS` flag.

 ### Execution